Sound description: Garage-rock with a mission.

 Influences: Buck-O-Nine, Pennywise, Sprung Monkey, Sum 41, Drive Like Jehu, the Used, Rocket from the Crypt

 Unwritten Law formed in Poway in 1990, with its original lineup including Scott Russo, Wade Youman, and Steve Morris.
-After releasing several albums and touring half the world, frummer Youman was fired from the band in 2004.
+After releasing several albums and touring half the world, drummer Youman was fired from the band in 2004.

 Interviewed by the Reader around the same time, Youman showed off a huge "FOR THE KIDS" tattoo that spans his chest.
 He got inked on the day he was booted out of the band he says he launched.
 Youman said the slogan best explains the difference between him and Unwritten Law's lead singer, Scott Russo.